 The assessment is carried out as partial exams (according to Section 4(2), 1 or 2 of the examination regulation) of the single courses of this module, whose sum of credits must meet the minimum requirement of credits of this module.
-The assessment procedures are described for each course of the module seperately.
+The assessment procedures are described for each course of the module separately.

-The overall grade of the module is the average of the grades for each course weighted by the credits and truncated after the first decimal.
+The overall grade of the the module is the average of the grades for each course weighted by the credits and truncated after the first decimal.

-- are able to model practical problems of the public sector and to analyze them with respect to positive and normative questions - understand individual incentives and social outcomes of different institutional designs, - are familiar with the functioning and design of democratic elections and can analyze them with respect to their individual incentives.
+- are able to model and assess problems in public economics and to analyze them with respect to positive and normative aspects, - understand individual incentives and social outcomes of different institutional designs, - are familiar with the functioning and design of democratic elections and can analyze them with respect to their individual incentives.

-The focus of the module is on mechanisms of public decisions making, including voting and the aggregation of preferences and judgements.
+The focus of the module is on mechanisms for public decision making including voting and the aggregation of preferences and judgements.